Broncos Coach taken to hospital after "feeling light-headed"

-According to the Denver Broncos website , this is Fox's third season with the team.
+Denver Broncos website, this is Fox's third season with the team.
 Fox joined the team after spending the previous nine seasons as the head coach of the Carolina Panthers.

 He has appeared in two Super Bowls and three conference championship games as a head coach or defensive coordinator, according to the site.